Airports in Pakistan

 Abbottabad Airport

-Abbottabad is a small airport and has only one active runway.
-It is close to Abbottabad, home to the Pakistan Military Academy – considered one of Asia’s most prestigious military academies.
-Only civilian flights have been operating there since its inauguration.
+Abbottabad is a small airport with only one runway.
+It is close to Abbottabad, home to the Pakistan Military Academy, which is considered one of Asia’s most prestigious military academies.
+Since its inauguration, only civilians have operated there.

 Bannu Airport

-In Pakistan’s Khyber-Pakhtunkhwa region, six nautical miles (11 km) west of Bannu’s city center, is the domestic airport known as Bannu Airport.
-PCA constructed it to serve the residents of Bannu and its surrounding areas, but it is smaller than other airports in Pakistan.
+In Pakistan’s KPK, the domestic airport known as Bannu Airport is located in the inner-Pakhtunkhwa region, six nautical miles (11 km) west of Bannu’s city center.
+It serves the residents of Bannu and its surrounding areas, but it is smaller than other airports in Pakistan.
 The longest runway measures 6,001 feet (1,829 meters), or 1.829 Kilometers.

 Bahawalpur Airport

-The recently constructed structure bears Sheikh Rashid Terminal’s name, the late Emir of Dubai, who also provided the bulk of the project’s funding.
+The recent is directing the airport’s expansion constructed structure bears Sheikh Rashid Tthe name of Sheikh Rashid Terminal of Dubai, who also provided the bulk of the project’s funding.
 The airport contains departure lounges for roughly 140 passengers and a concourse hall for about 60 to 70 passengers’ arrivals, both of which the old facility lacked.
-There are also many rooms for the offices of the airport and airline managers.
+There are also many rooms for the offices of the line managers.

-PIA operates from Bahawalpur Airport towards Karachi, Lahore, and Islamabad.
+PIA operates from Bahawalpur Airport and goes towards Karachi, Lahore, and Islamabad.

 Services and Facilities: